garethjmsaunders/digital-code-style-guide/html.md

 ### Forms

-* Lean towards radio or checkbox lists instead of select menus.
+* Lean towards radio or checkbox lists instead of select menus; the former are more accessible.
 * Wrap radio and checkbox inputs and their text in `<label>`s.
 No need for `for` attributes here: the wrapping automatically associates the two.
 * Form buttons should always include an explicit `type`.
 Use primary buttons for the `type="submit"` button and regular buttons for `type="button"`.
 * The primary form button must come first in the DOM, especially for forms with multiple submit buttons.